Parallel & Series Resistor Calculator — Total R

 Quick Answer

-Series resistors add directly (R = R1 + R2...).
-Parallel resistors add inversely (1/R = 1/R1 + 1/R2...), which is often computed as (R1×R2)/(R1+R2) for two resistors.
+Series resistors add (R = R1 + R2 + …).
+Parallel resistors: 1/R = 1/R1 + 1/R2 + … — for two resistors use (R1×R2)/(R1+R2).

 Documentation